collective/collective.readunread/README.rst

 - Propose an optional zcml to automatically mark as read traversed objects
 - Add a registry option with a portal types list to choose if modification event must be notified
-- Add a separate profile to choose to add read/unread index

 Translations
 ------------